datadreamscorp/BaryPlots.jl/README.md

     stability_tol: Tolerance for stability analysis of equilibria.

+    markersize: Size of equilibrium markers.

-    eq_size: The size of the marker for equilibrium points.
+    markerstrokewidth: Stroke width of the equilibrium marker boundary.

     colored_trajectories: Boolean flag indicating whether to color the trajectories or keep them black.

-    contourf: Boolean flag to include a filled contour plot of the average payoffs over the simplex.
+    contour: Boolean flag to include a filled contour plot of the average payoffs over the simplex.

     contour_resolution: Resolution of the contour plot grid.